Name Change, Life Change

-They interviewed people with unsavory names that are an easy target for children to poke fun of.
+They interviewed people with unsavory names that are easy targets for children to poke fun of.

-I’m not going to delve into it; I recommend seeing the whole documentary for yourself or even read the book.
+I’m not going to delve into it; I recommend seeing the whole documentary for yourself or even reading the book.
 It is quite interesting.
-I am mentioning it because it reminds me of how I feel about my name growing up until I reached adulthood.
+I am mentioning it because it reminds me of how I felt about my name growing up until I reached adulthood.

 Once I reached adulthood into college I began to feel a strong distaste for my last name.
 The emotions behind the origin of my father’s last name that I was chosen to have back in June of 1984 left a sour taste in my mouth to the point that I wanted to erase it from my existence entirely.
 All of those years of acrimony and peril that I ended up developing myself with my forced relationship with my father led to my surname serving as a sign of punishment and catalyst for the turmoil that resulted from my upbringing.